 The original meaning of the word Shaman is “she/he who can see in the dark”.
 Here the word “dark” is not literal but spiritual.
 It refers to our ability to explore the inner workings of our own psyche.
 A Shaman is one who can safely negotiate the inner worlds to recover wisdom, bring back psychic medicine, and to retrieve lost and damaged aspects of soul.

-Shamanism considers spiritual development to be the most important work we can accomplish.
+Shamanism considers spiritual development to be the most important personal endeavour.
 My study of Shamanism spans 20 years and I am honoured to present to you this work.

 To book a personal session please contact me